tektoncd/experimental/task-loops/README.md

 * `Task` results are not collected into `Run` results (`run.status.results`).
     However the results of each `TaskRun` can be seen in the TaskRun status under `run.status.extraFields`.

-* `Run` does not support specifying workspaces, pipeline resources, a service account name or a pod template.

 * There are no metrics specific to `Run`.